Many-body localization and the area law in two dimensions: Introduction

 These extensive theoretical efforts were soon complemented by experimental approaches from the field of cold quantum gases \cite{Schreiber2015,Smith2016} or photons \cite{Roushan2017}, which allow an accurate simulation of the thermalization dynamics of quantum many-body systems, or the lack thereof in the case of MBL.
 Experimental setups are less restrictive in terms of dimensionality, size, time scales, or entanglement growth compared to numerical approaches.
 They are, however, restricted to studying the evolution of a few initial states, and while quench dynamics can be directly simulated, access to the many-body spectrum -- showing many of the prototypical hallmarks of MBL -- remains elusive using this experimental route.
-In addition, experimental setups are not concentrating on quenched but on quasi-periodic disorder, which is much more convenient to implement.
+In addition, experimental setups are not concentrating on quenched but on quasiperiodic disorder, which is much more convenient to implement.

-Taken together, theoretical and experimental advances have significantly deepened our understanding of MBL in one spatial dimensions.
-First forays into the two-dimensional regime have been undertaken on the level of the quench dynamics, both experimentally \cite{Choi2016,Bordia2017} and from the numerical point of view \cite{Kennes2018,Hubig2019,DeTomasi2019,Kshetrimayum2020}, each with its distinct restrictions.
-Although some evidence for MBL in two-dimensional systems \cite{Wahl2019,Chertkov2021} has recently been accumulated, the state of affairs is much less clear, stimulating a topical debate about whether MBL might ultimately be unstable in two-dimensions \cite{DeRoeck2017a,DeRoeck2017b}.
+Taken together, theoretical and experimental advances have significantly deepened our understanding of MBL in one spatial dimension.
+First forays into the two-dimensional regime have been undertaken on the level of the quench dynamics, both experimentally \cite{Choi2016,Bordia2017} and from the numerical point of view \cite{Kennes2018,Hubig2019,DeTomasi2019,Kshetrimayum2020,Doggen2020}, each with its distinct restrictions.
+Although some evidence for MBL in two-dimensional systems \cite{Wahl2019,Chertkov2021,Tang2021} has recently been accumulated, the state of affairs is much less clear, stimulating a topical debate about whether MBL might ultimately be unstable in two-dimensions \cite{DeRoeck2017a,DeRoeck2017b}.

-In this work, we employ an accurate numerical approach to establish strong evidence for many-body localization in disordered spin-$\frac{1}{2}$ Heisenberg models on a square lattice.
+In this Letter, we employ an accurate numerical approach to establish evidence for many-body localization in spin-$\frac{1}{2}$ Heisenberg models on a square lattice with both quenched or quasiperiodic disorder potentials.
 In particular, we show that highly excited eigenstates of the system obey an area law scaling.
-From the prefactor of this scaling law, we estimate the critical disorder strength where the transition into an ergodic phase occurs and find that it is significantly larger than in the one-dimensional case \cite{Luitz2015,Kennes2018}.
-We also compute the local magnetization and find that it clusters at opposite ends of the fully-polarized spectrum, therefore strongly violating the eigenstate thermalization hypothesis.
-This clustering weakens with increasing width of the system, which again suggests that the critical strength needed to localize the system strongly increases upon increasing the dimensionality of the system.
+From the prefactor of this scaling law, we estimate the critical disorder strength where the transition into an ergodic phase occurs in the case of quenched disorder.